YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 - IJN Shigure Kai joins the list as a T1
 - IJN Yuugure Kai joins the list as a T1.5
 - IJN Kiyonami joins the list as a T2
-- IJN Makinami drops off the list (obsolete when she was released, Kiyonami obsoletes her entirely)
+- IJN Makinami drops off the list (obsolete when she was released, Kiyonami's arrival makes her entirely irrelevant)

 <br/><br/>
 ---